 The architects always choose these tiles for residential and commercial projects.
 As Athangudi tiles are essentially made from cement, what sets them apart is that they are pressed and molded by hand on glass surfaces.
 Athangudi falls in the Chettinad region, where the palatial mansions of the Chettiars are filled with these specialized tiles.

 The affluent Chettiars had their mansions kitted out with products from all over the world.
 Tiles from Spain, teak from Burma, enamel from Czechoslovakia, marble from Italy, and ceramic tiles from Minton.
 While traditional South Indian homes had floors made of clay or stone, the homes of the Chettiars were a veritable melange of cultures and products from all over the world that included floors sporting tiles that were easy to manage and came with a glazed, fine finish.
 Walk into Athangudi, and you will enter the world of color.
-Small and big Homes contains with the famous intricately patterned and gloriously hued tiles.
+Small and big homes contain with famous intricately patterned and gloriously hued tiles.

 The factories are not large; most of them have a few workstations where craftsmen are hard at work using their hands to mold and craft these richly patterned tiles.
 What makes them so alluring even today?
-It’s the process and the fact that they are eco-friendly.
+It’s the process and the fact that they are Eco-friendly.

 The freshly finished tiles are kept immersed in water for around 8 to 12 days and dried for 24 hours to make them tightly knit and compact.
-At the end of this process, the tile slides away from its resident glass frame and is dried out completely by covering them with locally-sourced rice husks.
+At the end of this process, the tile slides away from its resident glass frame and is dried out completely by covering them with locally sourced rice husks.
 The natural oils in the husk are absorbed by the tiles, giving them a natural sheen and glazed finish.